html5rocks/updates.html5rocks.com.new/_posts/2015-03-04-introduction-to-fetch.md

 * "same-origin" only succeeds for requests for assets on the same origin, all other requests will reject.
-* "cors" will allows requests on the same-origin and other origins which return the appropriate CORs headers
+* "cors" will allow requests for assets on the same-origin and other origins which return the appropriate CORs headers.
-* "cors-with-forced-preflight" will always perform a [preflight check](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS#Preflighted_requests) with a "cors" request before making the actual request
+* "cors-with-forced-preflight" will always perform a [preflight check](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS#Preflighted_requests) before making the actual request.
 * "no-cors" is intended to make requests to other origins that do not have CORS headers and result in an **opaque** response, but as stated, this isn't possible in the window global scope at the moment.